Welcome to West Coast Psychotherapy

 This is a personal project and endeavor of John R. Edwards, LCSW

 Where you look affects how you feel

-64 Therapists of Color, 11 Brainspotting Practitioners who were facilitators plus Cynthis Schwartberg and David Grand.
+64 Therapists of Color, 11 Brainspotting Practitioners who were facilitators plus Cynthia Schwartberg and David Grand.

-Thanks to David Grand, PhD, Founder and Developer of Brainspotting for his operational support and guidance that brought to life this first ever of its kind Brainspotting training in Atlanta December 2019 and the west coast in March 2020.
+Thanks to David Grand, PhD, Founder and Developer of Brainspotting for his operational support and guidance that brought to life this first ever of its kind Brainspotting training in Atlanta December 2019 and now subsequent trainings.

-My name is John R. Edwards, and I am an LCSW with a private practice in Oakland, CA. Throughout my career I have pursued multiple trainings in different modalities so that I can be best equipped to assist my clients heal, recover, grow from trauma and emotional pain and transform their lives.
+My name is John R. Edwards, and I am an LCSW in my own full time private practice in Oakland, CA. Throughout my career I have pursued multiple trainings in different modalities so that I can be best equipped to assist my clients heal, recover, grow from trauma and emotional pain and transform their lives.

 In January of 2018, after much debate with myself regarding which EMDR training I should take, I happened upon Brainspotting.
 I honestly don’t remember how I found Brainspotting but the universe brought it to me.

 I completed Brainspotting Phase 1 training in February 2018 in Sacramento, CA. During the training, I was blown away at the impact that the Brainspotting process had on healing and recovery.
 This was from observing the demonstrations of the various set ups of Brainspotting as well as practicing the set ups with other attendees at the training.

 EMDR is known for its impact and “speed” and many of clinicians who are trained in Brainspotting were initially trained in EMDR.
 Many of these clinicians describe Brainspotting as EMDR on "steroids" due to powerful impact it can have on emotional healing and recovery.